Bon Jovi: Crush, Bounce and This Left Feels Right (1999–2003)

-The following year, the band released a box set titled 100,000,000 Bon Jovi Fans Can't Be Wrong, the title being a homage to Elvis Presley's 50,000,000 Elvis Fans Can't Be Wrong.
+The following year, the band released a box set titled 100,000,000 Bon Jovi Fans Can't Be Wrong, with the title and cover being a homage to Elvis Presley's 50,000,000 Elvis Fans Can't Be Wrong.
 The set consisted of four CDs packed with 38 unreleased and 12 rare tracks, as well as a DVD.
 The box set marked the sales of 100 million Bon Jovi albums and also commemorated the 20th anniversary of the release of the band's first record in 1984.
 In November 2004, Bon Jovi was honored with the Award for Merit at the American Music Awards.

 Have a Nice Day and Lost Highway (2005–2008)

 The band's ninth studio album, Have a Nice Day, was released in September 2005.
 The album debuted at number two in both the U.S. and UK, reaching number one in fifteen countries.
 The title track was an international hit, reaching the top ten in the UK, Europe, Australia and Canada.
 The second single, "Who Says You Can't Go Home", was released in early 2006.
 The song reached top forty on the Billboard Hot 100 in the U.S. A duet version of "Who Says You Can't Go Home" with country singer Jennifer Nettles of the band Sugarland, peaked at number one on the Billboard Hot Country Songs and Bon Jovi became the first rock band to have a number one single on Billboard's Country Chart.
 On February 11, 2007, Bon Jovi and Jennifer Nettles won the Grammy Award, for "Best Country Collaboration with Vocals" for "Who Says You Can't Go Home".
 The band also won an award for Favorite Rock Song at the People's Choice Awards with "Who Says You Can't Go Home".

 Soon after the release of Have A Nice Day, the band started gearing up for the new 2005–2006 worldwide Have A Nice Day Tour.
 This tour, took the band to numerous stages and stadiums throughout the world.
 The tour was a significant commercial success, as the group played to 2,002,000 fans, and the tour grossed a total $191 million.
 The tour was the third-highest-grossing tour of 2006 taking in just over $131 million, just behind The Rolling Stones' A Bigger Bang World Tour and Madonna's Confessions Tour.
 On November 14, 2006, Bon Jovi were inducted into the UK Music Hall of Fame alongside James Brown and Led Zeppelin.